wba6/Airline-Graphs/README.md

 **Note:** All files are relative to the executable file

+### 7. **Follow the directions**
+Follow the directions provided by the program and input needed variables/file paths.
+Contact wba6@uakron.edu with any questions

 ### Troubleshooting
 - **Compiler Issues:** Ensure that you have a C++ compiler that supports C++17 and that it is properly set up in your environment.